Exact final state integrals for strong field QED

-We present results for a linearly polarized, one cycle, pulse, characterized by a Gaussian potential:
+We start illustrating our results using a one-cycle, linearly polarized pulse, characterized by a Gaussian potential:

-The NLCS probability is shown in Fig.\ref{probota}.
+The total NLCS probability is shown in Fig.\ref{probota}.
 The quadratic increase from the perturbative region, shown in detail in the upper left corner, quickly slows down as $a_{0}$ grows past unity.
 The higher the parameter $b_{0}$, the lower $P$ is. \ In general, (\ref{ppp}) boundlessly grows with the length/intensity of the pulse.
 Even for one as short as (\ref{pul}) and the experimentally attainable $a_{0}=100$, the result can easily surpass unity.
 In \cite{piazza}, this possibility was noticed, interpreted as a sign that multiphoton emission cannot then be neglected, and a re-normalization of the whole series of n-photon NLCS probabilities was suggested.
 Moreover, for a unipolar pulse, (\ref{ppp}) shows the logarithmic IR divergence typical of Bremsstrahlung \cite{unip, greger}.
 These problems can be dealt with by including a one loop self-energy diagram, that adds nothing to (\ref{mom2}), but does contribute to the expectation value of the final electron's momentum, even in the whole-cycle case \cite{rrqed}.
 For the general theory of the cancellation between real and virtual photon IR divergences, see \cite{FSY}.

 To plot formula (\ref{mom2}), we need more than just the invariants $a_{0}$, $b_{0}$.
-Let's assume $\omega=1~eV$.
+The frequency of any available laser that can reach the nonlinear regime $a_{0}\gtrsim1$ is around the optical range.
+Let's assume $\omega =1~eV$.
 It remains to know the incidence, that we choose head-on.
 While experimentally difficult, this gives the largest $b_{0}$ for a given pulse and electron beam.
-In Fig.\ref{ene} a comparison is drawn between the expectation value of the radiated energy and its two incoherent approximations.
+In Fig. \ref{ene} a comparison is drawn between the expectation value of the radiated energy and its two incoherent approximations.
 Both (\ref{class2}) and (\ref{class1}) overestimate (\ref{mom2}), but the latter is a much closer match.